JsCommunity/app-conf/README.md

 - `/.my-application.*` down to `./.my-application.*` in the current working directory.

+Relative paths, string values starting by `./` or `../`, are automatically resolved from the config file directory.

 JSON format is supported natively but you may install the following packages to have additional features: